Tuttotorna/OMNIA/docs/FOCUSED_PROOF.md

 It proves this narrow statement:

-> On a focused benchmark of polite but operationally hollow account-access responses, OMNIA reduced false accepts from 14 to 7 with no observed increase in false rejects.
+> On a focused benchmark of operationally hollow account-access responses, OMNIA reduced false accepts from 14 to 7 by shifting 7 failure cases from automatic pass to review, with no observed increase in false rejects.